flaviamihaela/neuralnet/README.md

 4. Run the cells sequentially.
 For the neural network notebooks, ensure you have the MNIST CSV files (or adapt the data loading code).

 ## Usage (Parameter Tuning)

-Each model exposes parameters you can tune for experimentation:

 - **Perceptron**
   - `lr`: Learning rate (default: 0.01)